aplteam/Tatin/docs/TatinUserSettings.md

 #### Changes made in the workspace

-If you manipulate the instance in the workspace, then the changes won't be written to file.
-You need to call the monadic `Save` method (with a `1` as right argument) to make your changes permanent.
+If you manipulate the instance in the workspace, then the changes won't be written to disk.
+You need to call the monadic `Save` method (with a `1` as the right argument) to make your changes permanent.

 #### Comments